 - South Carolina

-New York, New Jersey, and Connecticut are now requiring a 14-day quarantine for visitors from states with high COVID-19 infection rates.
-I certainly can’t blame them…
+Since late June, New York, New Jersey, and Connecticut, have been requiring a 14-day quarantine for visitors from states with high COVID-19 infection rates.
+The travel list now includes 34 states plus Puerto Rico.

-What do you make of this new tri-state 14-day quarantine?
+What do you make of this tri-state 14-day quarantine?